MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    - **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **userDuration** - Double – Duration in milli-seconds the user spent on the SKU chooser.
+   - **toggleCount** - Int - Number of times the user switched between viewing various products, before they tapped the Buy/Cancel Button, in the current session of Paywall.

 - **Office.iOS.Paywall.StoreKit.Response** - Critical engineering telemetry to log the result of purchase attempt triggered manually by user and the App store response to the event.
 The data is used to measure the status of a purchase attempt and reasons of failure (if any) and take corrective actions to ensure that the IAP and all the entry points as performing as expected.